 4. Randol Mill Park (Arlington)

-From Haltom City, it runs about 12 min door-to-door — Arlington's roads are straightforward from the highway.
+From Haltom City, it runs about 12 min door-to-door, and Arlington's roads are simple to follow from the highway.

 Location: 1901 W Randol Mill Rd, Arlington, TX 76012

-Good to know: splash pad, playground, ball fields, basketball court, tennis courts, fishing pond, public pool.
+Good to know: splash pad, playground, ball fields, basketball court, tennis courts, fishing pond.

 Parent tip: The aquatic center has its own admission and is seasonal; the splash pads at other Arlington parks are free if water is the only goal and you don't want to pay.